 - +Felony provisions for cruelty, neglect, abandonment, fighting, and sexual assault of animals

-- -Other agencies or departments are not required to report suspected animal cruelty
+- -Social services professionals are not required to report suspected animal cruelty

 - -Sexual assault of animals statute is poorly defined